won-j/M1399_000200-2021fall/README.md

 - **Attendance** (10%): Mandatory.
 - **Assignments** (65%): You will be assigned 4 homework assignments to be completed using Julia regularly throughout class.
-- **Final project** (25%): The project will be a reproduction of the code and results in a recent computational statistics research paper chosen *in Julia* by yourself.
+- **Final project** (25%): The project will be a reproduction of the code and results in a recent computational statistics research paper chosen by yourself *in Julia* .
 The ideas for projects will be provided towards the midpoint of the semester.

 ### Schedule